IHRA definition of antisemitism: Examples

-European Monitoring Centre on Racism and Xenophobia
+The European Monitoring Centre on Racism and Xenophobia (EUMC) and the drafting of the definition

 The Commission on Racism and Xenophobia (CRX) was established in 1994 to monitor different forms of racism and xenophobia.
 In 1998, it became the European Monitoring Centre on Racism and Xenophobia (EUMC), following Council Regulation (EC) No 1035/97 of 2 June 1997.
 In 2002, it published a large-scale monitoring report on Islamophobia since 9/11, including a total of 75 reports, 15 from each member state, and a synthesis report.
-In May 2004, this was followed by a report on antisemitism, entitled Manifestations of antisemitism in the EU 2002–2003, along with a second report on perceptions of antisemitism based on interviews with European Jews.
-The antisemitism report was based on data collected by the 15 contact points of EUMC's monitoring network, RAXEN, and evaluated by Alexander Pollak, an independent researcher.
-The report included a section on definitions, which concluded by proposing this definition: